MileHacker Logo

 • Very limited cycling infrastructure.

-• Hilly terrain and busy traffic make cycling unsafe for visitors.
+• The hilly nature of the area and busy traffic make cycling unsafe for visitors.

 • City is based on standard taxis, buses, tramway, and cable car.